also available »

 A hands-on way to teach these topics is from the point of view of a meal or a community garden.
 All of the concepts contained in this principle can be illustrated in a garden that produces food.

 Teaching materials from the CLEAN collection

-- To Boldly Go... is a web-based activity tackles the broad reasons for undertaking ocean exploration - studying the interconnected issues of climate change, ocean health, energy and human health.
+- To Boldly Go... is a web-based activity that tackles the broad reasons for undertaking ocean exploration - studying the interconnected issues of climate change, ocean health, energy, and human health.
 Students examine the types of technology ocean scientists use to collect important data.

 - The video The Ocean's Green Machines further explores the marine food web by examining phytoplankton.
 These organisms form the base of the marine food web, are the source of half of the oxygen on Earth, and are an important means to remove CO2 from the atmosphere.
 This video is suitable for a middle school or high school audience.

 - Inland Fish and Warming Waters is an activity that relates water temperature to fishery health within inland freshwater watersheds.